 Use Cases

-As usual, let’s begin with some concrete use cases so you get a better picture of why this feature might be useful for you.
+As usual, let’s begin with some concrete use cases to understand better why this feature might be helpful for you.

 Reacting when a task fails

-What can you do if a task fails?
-Airflow offers different mechanisms but the common one to react in case of failure are the callbacks.
-It’s pretty simple, you pass a function to the operator’s argument on_failure_callback and as soon as your task fails, the function gets called.
-It’s great but there are some limitations.
+What can you do when a task fails?
+Airflow offers different mechanisms, but a common one to react in case of failure is to use callbacks.
+It’s simple: give a function to the operator’s parameter on_failure_callback, and as soon as the task fails, that will call the function.
+It’s great, but there are some limitations:

-- Callbacks are not managed by the scheduler, so if they fail, you cannot retry them neither be warned.
+• The scheduler does not manage callbacks.
+If they fail, you cannot retry them or be warned.

-- Callbacks run simple, lightweight tasks like cleaning data.
-If you need a more a complex workflow with multiple tasks to run, you need something else.
+• Callbacks should run lightweight tasks.
+If you need something more complex, you need something else.

-Another way that addresses those downsides is by using Airflow Trigger Rules!
+One way to address these downsides is to use Airflow Trigger Rules!

 Solving the BranchPythonOperator pitfall

-Let’s take a look at the data pipeline below:
+Let’s take a look at the following data pipeline:

-I think trigger rules is the easiest concept to understand in Airflow.
+I think trigger rules are the easiest concept to understand in Airflow.

-Basically, a trigger rule defines why a task gets triggered, on which condition.
-By default, all tasks have the same trigger rule all_success set which means, if all parents of a task succeed, then the task gets triggered.
-Only one trigger rule at a time can be specified for a given task.
-Here is an example:
+Basically, a trigger rule defines why a task runs – based on what conditions.
+By default, all tasks have the same trigger rule all_success, meaning if all upstream tasks of a task succeed, the task runs.
+Only one trigger rule can be specified

 my_task = PythonOperator(